pgrabas/premake-qt/Readme.md

 Setup the path where Qt include and lib folders are found.
 If this is not used, the addon will try to get the path from the `QTDIR` or `QT_DIR` environment variable.

+#####qtheaderpath "path"

+Alternative location Qt headers.
+If not provided defaults to value of qtpath.

 #####qtprefix "prefix"